 - able to work with people with difficult personalities?

-- someone with a strong sense of duty and obligation to uphold the law?
+- someone with a strong sense of duty to uphold the law?

 - South African Citizen

 - Code B driving Licence (manual)